Lightning-AI/pytorch-lightning/tests/README.md

 Note: These checkpoints are generated to set baselines for maintaining backward compatibility with legacy versions of PyTorch Lightning.
 Details of checkpoints for back-compatibility can be found [here](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/legacy/README.md).

-You can run the full test-case in your terminal via this make script:
+You can run the full test suite in your terminal via this make script:

 ```bash
 make test